loganmj/combat-calculator/Docs/Math.md

 where
 - $n$ is the total number of trials
 - $k$ is the number of successes
-- $p$ is the probability of success for a single trial0
+- $p$ is the probability of success for a single trial

-Notice that this equation is just the probability mass function put through a summation from 0 to $k$.